 About the Artist…

-Enormously passionate about all thing’s art through her formative years, she received formal training at Swain School of Design in New Bedford MA and has continues to express her passion and creativity throughout her career.
+Passionate about art through her formative years, post high school, she went on to Swain School of Design in New Bedford MA and has continued to express her passion for creativity ever since.

 about the studio….

 We are a local Vermont Studio located in a restored historic barn and known for an eclectic array of fine art including drawing, painting, 3D art, and photography.
 It is the hope of both Joe and Claire Payne to establish a local business that benefits the local economy, assists local artists by providing a meeting space for creative activities and art enthusiasts.

 Claire Payne Studio is located in the renovated barn that is part of the Solomon Goodrich Homestead.
 The homestead is located on Ethan Allen Highway, .75 miles north of the Georgia Historical Society.
 The barn is an example of 18th century post and beam construction and is thought to be one of the oldest structures in the town of Georgia.

 The original property was deeded to Ira Allen.
 Solomon Goodrich claimed this property for back taxes in 1792 and Ira Allen deeded the property to Goodrich in 1795.
 The original property consisted of 100 acres.